Life is short. Certainly too short to leave creative desires behind… or to do them from an unpleasant, inauthentic sense of push.

 As I said, life is short.
 While I’m on this planet, I want to creatively show up for my purpose in a way that feels good.
 At least on most days.
 And on the other days, I get the experience of meeting and climbing over my blocks.
 It’s a win-win.

-Meantime, this Thanksgiving I am so grateful for all of you and the gifts you bring in every possible way.
+Meantime, this year I am so grateful for all of you and the gifts you bring in every possible way.
 I am showered daily with your creativity, curiosity, vulnerability, honesty, laughter and insight.
 May you see this innate perfection in yourself as we embrace yet another season…